jrochkind/attr_json/README.md

 This is sort of a proof of concept at present, there are many features that still need attending to, to really smooth off the edges.

-* Dirty/change tracking.
-This is not currently doing specific json_attribute dirty/change tracking -- either
-  for ActiveRecord JsonAttribute::Record or ActiveModel JsonAttribute::Model.
-It probably would not be too hard to get it to.
-  There are use cases?

 * Polymorphic JSON attributes.

 * partial updates for json hashes, use postgres jsonb merge operators to only overwrite what changed